hexawyz/Exo/ReadMe.md

 	2. Drivers will already be installed, but you can find the drivers in `C:\Program Files (x86)\Razer`.
 	3. Save the drivers somewhere else.
 	4. Either uninstall Razer Synapse (and reinstall the drivers if necessary) or disable and stop the Razer services (Setting them to manual startup is enough to disable them)

+### ⚠️ Conflicts with other software

+As is usually the case for this category of software, Exo can sometimes conflict with other software running to control a device.
+This is not always the case and depends on the device, but it is advised to stop other softwares (apps and services) before running Exo, in order to avoid problems.

+e.g.:
+* Logitech software: There is generally no conflict, as far as I can tell.
+An application ID is used in the protocol to prevent problems.
+* Razer Synapse (in case of a supported device): The Razer protocol is not really designed to avoid conflicts, so the softwares can run into problems if two are running simultaneously.
+* Stream Deck: When accessing the device Exo can slightly disrupt the StreamDeck software, but this is probably an intentional behavior from Elgato in order to allow others to control the device.
+Distruption is instantly fixed by simply opening the main window of the Stream Deck software.
+* RGB Fusion 2.0: As long as the software is not open and running any effects, it seems that there are generally no conflicts.

 ## Getting a binary release